bajamircea/bajamircea.github.io/_posts/2016-04-07-move-forward.markdown

 A C++ expression has, in addition to a type, a value category.
-Traditionally the main value categories were `lvalue` and `rvalue` with a rough meaning that it if could stand on the left side of an assignment it's an `lvalue`, otherwise it's an `rvalue`.
+Traditionally the main value categories were `lvalue` and `rvalue` with a rough meaning that if the expression could stand on the left side of an assignment it's an `lvalue`, otherwise it's an `rvalue`.

 With the advent of C++ 11, additional value categories have been identified and [organized in a systematic way][value-category-hist] based on the observation